pythonicmux/esp8266-wifi-setup/README.md

 After connecting and setting up the Wi-Fi, the ESP8266 will restart and deploy a UART passthrough so that any client can connect and type stuff to echo across Serial to another device.

+One great thing this program has is that once you input the SSID and password of the wifi, the ESP chip will write it into EEPROM memory, so that it can remember next time you boot it up.

+If you want to reset memory, just power up the chip and connect IO2 to GND.
+This resets memory and restarts the chip.
+Note that if your laptop remains connected to wifi without interruption, restart your computer's wifi connections, as it probably didn't register that the ESP chip turned off and then back on, and it may not work until you reconnect to it.

 The wiring config for this is actually to an Arduino and a power source (3.3V).